Grand Lodge of Maine Home

 Statement made by Edwin Booth who was recognized as one of the foremost Shakespearean actors of his day (1833-1893).
 (Not to be confused with John Wilkes Booth.)

-"At some time, thousands of years ago, the sun rose in t Sign of Leo the Lion (Zodiac constellation) at the spring equinox (season of regeneration), hence he (the new master mason) is said to have been raised by the strong grip or Lion's Paw."
-(Note: Steinmetz's work must often be considered with some circumspection; however, here he has suggested a very interesting topic for discussion.)
+“At some time, thousands of years ago, the sun rose in the Sign of Leo the Lion (Zodiac constellation) at the spring equinox (season of regeneration), hence he (the new Master Mason) is said to have been raised by the strong grip or Lion’s Paw.”
+(Note: Steinmetz’s work must often be considered with some circumspection; however, here he has suggested a very interesting topic for discussion.)
 From The Master Mason, instruction booklet of the Grand Lodge of Scotland, (p.
 7):

 "But the degree of a Master Mason has one other great mystery to show us.
 We speak of it sometimes as 'The Word,' sometimes as 'that which was lost', and again as 'The Lost Word.'
 To us it is the symbol of the very truth concerning God and man and the relationship of God to man and man to man.
 We never find it, yet we constantly seek it with only the assurance that some time, somewhere, when our labors here on earth are ended, when our temple is completed, when Wisdom, Strength, and Beauty exist in one and the same time, then we shall know it in all its fullness.
 Until then, we must be content with a substitute.
 So Masonry must remain an unfinished story."